Coming Clean on Germs

 Hand washing is the single most important thing we can do to prevent infectious diseases.
 And yet, misinformation and poor hygiene habits abound.

-Dr. Diane Fondriest is a board-certified pediatrician at Northwestern Lake Forest Hospital.
+Diane Fondriest, MD is a board-certified pediatrician at Northwestern Lake Forest Hospital.
 She completed her training at Children's Memorial Hospital and recently celebrated 25 years of treating children.
-Dr. Fondriest clarifies why correct preventive care — and some common sense — is the best medicine.
+Dr. Fondriest clarifies why correct preventive care—and some common sense—is the best medicine.

 Q: For correct hand washing, some say temperature is most important and others say friction or length of time.
 What is most important?

 A: Length of time is important.
 You may have heard that singing “The Birthday Song” twice is a good way for kids to remember, and I agree with that tip.
-The song lasts about 15-20 seconds, which is the right amount of time.
+The song lasts about 15 to 20 seconds, which is the right amount of time.

 A: They’re good products for killing germs and very safe as well.
 They evaporate rapidly on the skin and have a transient effect.
 So, they eliminate germs but don’t interfere with immunity or carry long-term effects.
 And that’s an important point to remember: because sanitizers don’t have a lasting effect, you may need to apply frequently throughout the day.